-Let’s consider Marcy who worked diligently, delivered results, earned a solid six figures, and fully expected to be promoted in her sales job at a SAAS company in San Francisco.
-Then one day her boss called her into his office and in a rather uncomfortable fashion explained that the company was being acquired and that the sales team was going to go through a force-ranking exercise to choose only the best from the two sales forces.
+Let’s consider Marcy who worked diligently, delivered results, and earned a solid six figures.
+Marcy fully expected to be promoted in her sales job at a SAAS company in San Francisco.
+Then one day her boss called her into his office.
+In a rather uncomfortable fashion, he explained that the company was being acquired.
+Consequently, the sales team was going to go through a force-ranking exercise to choose only the best from the two sales forces.

 While she tried to pay attention to the criteria on which the selection would be based, subconsciously she knew her best defense was to get out there and start looking.
 “No one will take care of your interests like you,” she remembered her mother’s advice.

 So she began to look at the job boards where she saw plenty of jobs advertised.
 She began posting resumes and applying resolutely to ten or more jobs per week.

 As the days ticked by and the force-ranking exercise crawled closer, she began to feel more and more nervous about the lack of response to her resumes.
 She received a few “thank you” emails but they seemed to be auto-responses with no way to find out who had actually sent them.